ABRG-Models/morphologica/README.install.linux.md

 # Build and Install morphologica on GNU/Linux

-The cmake-driven morphologica build & install process installs static and shared object libraries on your system, along with the required header files.
+The cmake-driven morphologica build & install process installs the header files and font files that are required to build against morphologica.
+Some libraries may also be installed.

+The build process also compiles a set of test programs, which require OpenCV, Armadillo, OpenGL, Freetype, glfw, HDF5 and LAPACK to compile.
-It requires OpenCV, Armadillo, OpenGL, HDF5, LAPACK and X headers to compile, and programs linked with libmorphologica will also need to link to those dependencies.
-You will also need the cmake program and a C++ compiler which can compile c++-17 code.
+Programs that include morphologica headers will also need to link to some or all of those dependencies.
+Finally, you'll need the cmake program and a C++ compiler which can compile c++-17 code.

 ## Installation dependencies for GNU/Linux